 The amount of unrecognized income tax benefits that, if recognized, would favorably impact the effective tax rate was \$22.6 million as of December 26, 2020 and \$17.0 million as of December 28, 2019.
 The \$5.6 million increase is primarily due to the same items noted above.
 It is reasonably possible as of December 26, 2020 that the liability for unrecognized tax benefits for the uncertain tax position will decrease by approximately \$2 million over the next twelve-month period.
 The Company continues to recognize interest and penalties related to unrecognized income tax benefits in income tax expense.
-The total amount of cumulative accrued interest related to unrecognized income tax benefits as of December 28, 2019 was \$2.4 million and \$2.3 million, respectively.
+The total amount of cumulative accrued interest related to unrecognized income tax benefits as of December 26, 2020 and December 28, 2019 was \$2.4 million and \$2.3 million, respectively.
 Interest expense recorded as a component of income taxes was immaterial for all periods.
-There were no accrued penalties related to unrecognized income tax benefits as of December 28, 2019.
+There were no accrued penalties related to unrecognized income tax benefits as of December 26, 2020 or as of December 28, 2019.